Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## ModalWX: The Modal GUI design toolkit
 ModalWX.cpp is a source code toolkit for designing Modal GUIs.
+It has 2 parts:
-It contains source code for the classes, structs and functions
+1. Source code for the classes, structs and functions
 that comprise the core toolkit -- about 3000 LOC.
-In addition, it contains code for an IDE for producing a Modal GUI app.
+2. Code for an IDE for producing a Modal GUI app.
 This is about 6000 LOC.
-The simplest way to produce a Modal app is using this IDE.
-Since it has been designed specifically for producing Modal apps.
-The IDE is a Modal app itself and uses the toolkit.
+The IDE will be fully functional in our next release which is Oct 06 As you would expect, the IDE itslef is a Modal app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.

-ModalWX serves 3 purposes for this source-code toolkit.
-1. It enables the dev to navigate and understand this source code toolkit.
-2. It serves as a demonstration of a Modal GUI's advantage over a WIMP GUI.
-It's source-code navigation efficiency can be compared with the IDE you currently use.
-3. Its source code serves as a template for designing a modal GUI app.
-Specifically, this app's primary mode, SModeSrcEdr has to be replaced
-with a primary mode designed by the dev
-and the data structs used by SModeSrcEdr have to be replaced
-with their app-specific data structs.

 Screenshot of the ModalWX source code navigation app navigating ModalWX.cpp.
 Note that the entire client area is used for displaying source code.